-Key valuation assumptions for 2016
+Key valuation assumptions for 2017

 The present values of the investments have been calculated based on a market yield rate which is suitable to measure properties in the relevant market.

 The market comparatives valuation method was based on the following assumptions:

-- Due to the steady current economic situation in the Hungarian real estate market the range of yields dropped by 1.6 bps in comparison to prior year. - Rents on investment properties have been calculated based on the contractual rental fees and market comparative method considering 3% and 5%, respectively, renovation fund and 95% occupation rate. - The used yield rate per property item located in Hungary is between 6.15% and 13.5% depending on the type and location of the property (2015: 7.75%-13.5%).
-For the Dutch properties, the calculated yield rate is between 6.15% and 12.75% (2015: 6.4%-13.0%). - Rents are predominantly set in EUR in the rental contracts.
-Where rent is set in HUF, the related yield has been calculated at a 310 HUF/EUR exchange rate (2015: 310 HUF/EUR) though this relates only to a small number of properties.
+- Due to the steady current economic situation in the Hungarian real estate market the range of yields on the office building segment dropped by 25-50 bps in comparison to 2016, while on the retail segment this drop was 50-100 bps. - Rents on investment properties have been calculated based on the contractual rental fees and market comparative method considering 3% to 5% renovation fund and 95% occupation rate. - The used yield rate per property item located in Hungary is between 7.00% and 13.25% depending on the type and location of the property (2016: 6.15%-13.5%).
+For the Dutch properties, the calculated yield rate is between 5.9% and 12.
+5% (2016: 6.15%-12.75%). - Rents are predominantly set in EUR in the rental contracts.
+Where rent is set in HUF, the related yield has been calculated at a 310 HUF/EUR exchange rate (2016: 310 HUF/EUR) though this relates only to a small number of properties.

-Discounted cash flow valuation method was based on the following assumptions; a 10-years rental period was assumed with 8.00 - 8.50% discount factor and exit interest rate.
+Discounted cash flow valuation method was based on the following assumptions; a 10-years rental period was assumed with 7.00-8.25% discount factor and 8.00-8.5% exit interest rate.
 The applied FX rate was 310 HUF/EUR and the anticipated HICP rate was 2.00% p.a.